jdh-observer/BuWvtJFxh3wy/article.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->
-> ℹ️ *Note from the editors:* Extracting all sequences in the following code example is beyond the scope of this article due to the extensive size of the source material.
-We invite readers to proceed directly to the next section [here](#anchor-talking-heads).
+> ℹ️ *Note from the editors:* Extracting all the sequences in the following example may make reading difficult, due to the large size of the source material.
+If the reader wishes, we invite them to proceed directly to the next section [here](#anchor-talking-heads).
 <!-- #endregion -->

 ```python slideshow={"slide_type": ""} tags=["hermeneutics"]